 Process safety metrics, reporting incidents, Key Performance Indicators (KPIs) - Trending etc.

-Human factors basics (human error, human reliability to respond to stimuli)
+Human factors basics (human error, human reliability to respond to stimuli such as alarms)

 Process safety culture (based on Baker Report recommendations)